 Integrity Sign- sample sign that may be posted at meal distribution sites and provided to families.

-- CACFP: Providing Multiple Meals at a Time During the Coronavirus (COVID-19) Pandemic - use of “bulk” foods, best practices, and parent communication
+- CACFP: Providing Multiple Meals at a Time During the Coronavirus (COVID-19) Pandemic - use of "bulk foods, best practices, communication, etc.

 - Best Practices for Parent Pick-Up of Meals and Snacks